spuny/nvim/README.md

 # Config

 My nvim config that im using daily.
 I switched from SpaceVim cause there was not enough flexibility.
-So I'm back from VS code to maintaining my vim/nvim config.
+So I'm back from VScode/SpaceVim to maintaining my vim/nvim config.

 ## Plugins